DavidHe1127/Mr.He_HandBook/DevOps/AWS/CloudWatch/README.md

 Period needs to be >= underlying metric period (how often AWS publishes metric).

-By default, data resolution is 1 min (1 second is the smallest) meaning metric data is aggregated and stored by CloudWatch in a 1 minute chunk.
+By default, data resolution is 1 min (1 second is the smallest) meaning CloudWatch will collect data points at one-minute intervals.
 If you retrieve the metric for a hour from 3 days ago, you will receive 60 data points.
 However, depending on the metric data age, older data might be only retrievable at a higher resolution.
 For example, after 15 days, metric data is still available but can only be retrieved with 5 mins data resolution - 5 one min chunks combined and made available for your retrieval.
 If you still specify 1 min data resolution, you will receive nothing.

 ### Logging